 “I think inclusion is going to be the future of these states.
 I don’t think we’re going to see the kinds of oppressive regimes that we used to have before,” said Amal Mudallali, senior scholar at the Wilson Center.
 “The Arab states that were established during that period in the last 40-50 years are collapsing.”

-Speaking to Andrea Ó Súilleabháin of the International Peace Institute, Ms. Mudallali said that while countries like Tunisia have seen progress in political participation and inclusion, (...)
+Speaking to Andrea Ó Súilleabháin of the International Peace Institute, Ms. Mudallali said that while countries like Tunisia have seen progress in political participation and (...)

 “I think that it’s very easy to think of governance only in the sense of holding elections and then stopping there and thinking that we’ve done all we can in the building of institutions, but it’s not,” said Sofia Borges, the Permanent Representative of Timor-Leste to the United Nations.
 “It’s a long process, and it also comes down to capacity.”

-“If you want to have ownership of your development agenda, you need to be able to know what it is that you’re owning and how to ensure that you can (...)
+“If you want to have ownership of your development agenda, you need to be able to know what it is that you’re owning and how to ensure that you (...)

 “I think there’s growing recognition that social inclusion and accountability has to be part of the international system and yet I think we often pay lip service to the concept,” said Matthew Scott, Director of Peacebuilding at World Vision, to Andrea Ó Súilleabháin of the International Peace Institute.
 “Citizen voices and social accountability is not difficult to do, but it’s difficult to do consistently.”